trueos/pcbsd/src-qt5/docs/using.rst

 PXE Boot Desktop Server
 -----------------------

-A PC-BSD® PXE Boot Desktop Server allows you to automatically configure a network of `diskless computers <https://en.wikipedia.org/wiki/Diskless_node>`_ where each computer has a network interface card capable of `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ booting.
+A PC-BSD® PXE Boot Desktop Server allows you to automatically configure a :wikipedia:`Diskless node` where each computer has a network interface card capable of :wikipedia:`Preboot Execution Environment` (PXE) booting.
 When a client boots from their network interface instead of their hard disk, they automatically connect to the PXE Boot Desktop Server and receive a login window.
 Once authenticated, they can use PC-BSD®, even if PC-BSD® is not installed on their own computer and even if their computer does not have a hard drive.